Strong accessibility for finitely presented groups: Nondegenerate complexes converge to trees

-Note that there may be edges which separate $X_i$, but which don't count as unstable edges.
+Note that there may be edges which are not unstable, but which still separate $X_i$.

 \begin{proof}[Proof of Lemma~\ref{lem::separatinglemma}.]
 Let $a$ and $b$ be the vertices of $t$ and $t'$, respectively, distinct from the endpoints $v$ and $w$ of $e$.
 Suppose that $e$ doesn't separate $X_i$ into at least two components, with $t\setminus e$ lying in one and $t'\setminus e$ lying in another.
-Then there is an edge path $p\colon I\to X_i$ of a subdivided interval such that $p(0)=a$ and $p(1)=b$ such that $p^{-1}(e)=\emptyset$.
+Then there is an edge path $q\colon I\to X_i$ of a subdivided interval such that $q(0)=a$ and $q(1)=b$ such that $q^{-1}(e)=\emptyset$.
 Let $f$ and $g$ be the oriented edges of $t$ and $t'$ connecting $a$ to $v$ and $v$ to $b$, respectively.
-Let $h'\colon D'\to X_i$ be a combinatorial map of a triangulated surface $D'$ representing a homology between the edge paths $gf$ and $p$, and let $h\colon D\to X_i$ be the combinatorial map of a surface obtained by attaching two triangles representing $t\cup_e t'$ to $D'$.
+Let $h'\colon D'\to X_i$ be a combinatorial map of a triangulated surface $D'$ representing a homology between the edge paths $gf$ and $q$, and let $h\colon D\to X_i$ be the combinatorial map of a surface obtained by attaching two triangles representing $t\cup_e t'$ to $D'$.
 See Figure~\ref{fig::homotopyfigure}.

-Without loss, by perhaps changing $p$ and $h$, we may assume that the union of edges of $D$ which are mapped to $e$ does not separate $D$, and we may assume that $D$ has the form illustrated in Figure~\ref{fig::homotopyfigure}.
-The path $p$ may be divided into subpaths $p_0,\dotsc,p_{n-1}$ such that $p_j$ connects the apex of a triangle $t_j$ to the apex of a triangle $t_{j+1}$, and such that the side of $t_j$ is mapped to $e$ by $h$.
-Furthermore, by identifying the edges labeled $e$ in the sequence of triangles determined by $t_j$, $p_j$, and $t_{j+1}$, we obtain a cone in the link of one of $v$ or $w$.
-Then either $t_j=t_{j+1}$ or there is a simple cone $C\to X_i$ containing $t_j$ and $t_{j+1}$, hence $t_j\sim_it_{j+1}$ for all $j$, hence $t\sim_i t'$ contrary to hypothesis. \end{proof}
+Without loss, by perhaps changing $q$ and $h$, we may assume that the union of edges of $D$ which are mapped to $e$ does not separate $D$, and that $D$ is a disk, as illustrated in Figure~\ref{fig::homotopyfigure}.
+The path $q$ may be divided into subpaths $q_0,\dotsc,q_{n-1}$ such that $q_j$ connects the apex of a triangle $t_j$ to the apex of a triangle $t_{j+1}$, and such that the side of $t_j$ is mapped to $e$ by $h$.
+Furthermore, by identifying the edges labeled $e$ in the sequence of triangles determined by $t_j$, $q_j$, and $t_{j+1}$, we obtain a cone in the link of one of $v$ or $w$.
+Then either $t_j=t_{j+1}$ or there is a simple cone $C\to X_i$ containing $t_j$ and $t_{j+1}$, hence by Lemma~\ref{lem::conelemma} $t_j\sim_it_{j+1}$ for all $j$, therefore $t\sim_i t'$, contrary to hypothesis. \end{proof}